Probesys/bileto/docs/developers/search-engine.md

 }
 ```

-**It takes a Query as an entry, and it returns either a (paginated) list of tickets, or the number of tickets depending on the called method.**

 It also makes sure that the current user only accesses the tickets that he has the permissions for.
 For that, it limits the tickets with an internal query `involves:@me`.
 You also can limit the result to a set of organizations: